alemelis/Bobby.jl/README.md

 :suspect: _huh? not very useful, isn't it?_

-yep...if you want to play a proper game try [Chess.jl](https://github.com/abahm/Chess.jl)
+if you want to play a proper game try [Chess.jl](https://github.com/abahm/Chess.jl)

 ## Possible speed-ups
 - [ ] unmove (instead of `deepcopy`ing board)